Peterenterprise298/documentation/content/applications/hr/referrals.rst

 for your new friend!` appears.

 Below this message are five avatar thumbnails to choose from.
-If an avatar has already been assigned to a referral, the thumbnail is greyed out, and the name the avatar has been chosen for appears beneath the avatar.
+If an avatar has already been assigned to a referral, the thumbnail is grayed out, and the name the avatar has been chosen for appears beneath the avatar.
 Click on an available avatar to select it.

 If more than one referral was hired since opening the Referrals application, after selecting the